BinaryNinjaCyberSamurai/Poseidon-s-Trident/README.md

   - Threat Detection Advanced: Detect and analyze advanced threats using various techniques, such as machine learning and artificial intelligence.
   - API Security: Secure and monitor the application programming interfaces in your network and cloud infrastructure.

-Poseidon's Trident is designed to be easy to use, flexible, and scalable.
+**Poseidon's Trident** is designed to be easy to use, flexible, and scalable.
 You can choose the mode of operation, the target of analysis, and the level of detail.
 You can also customize the parameters and settings of each technique.
 You can run Poseidon's Trident on your local machine, or on a remote server or cloud platform.

 ## Contributing

-We welcome contributions from anyone who is interested in improving Poseidon's Trident.
+We welcome contributions from anyone who is interested in improving **Poseidon's Trident**.
 If you want to contribute, please follow these steps:

 1. Fork the repository and create your branch from master.
 2. Clone your fork and install the requirements.